-Below I will describe what I tried through some (self-made) figures.
-For simplification, I did it two dimensions.
+Below, I will describe what I tried through some (self-made) figures.
+For simplification, I explained myself in two dimensions.
 But in reality there are more dimensions of course.
 I used a grid to count the distance in integers.
-The integers are rounded and are often very wrong based on the method I used.
+The integers are rounded and are often “wrong” based on the method I used.

 Method one: Horizontally and vertically only

-With the first method, I tried what I would have done in pre-school, With this method, I started with counting on the x-axes (0), and then the y-axes (0).
-After that, doing the same thing starting at the (-1,0) axes, and the (0,1).
-But as you can see, that if you look diagonally at the graph, the distances are very much off.
+With the first method, I tried what I would have done in pre-school; making horizontal and vertical lines from the central point.
+With this method, I started with counting on the x-axes (0), and then the y-axes (0).
+After that, I did the same thing starting at the (-1,0) axes (going sideways, and the (0,1) axes (going vertically).
+But as you can see, if you look diagonally at the graph, the distances are very much off.
 This figure will become a diamond like shape if you take all axes.
 Nevertheless, the more the value’s come closer to the straight lines, the closer the integers come to the exact value.

 Method two: Horizontally, vertically, and diagonally